simerplaha/Actor/README.md

 ```

 # WiredActor
-Managing message types for each `Actor` can be a lot of work for Actors that do
+Managing message types for each `Actor` can be a lot of work for `Actor`s that do
-not serialize messages.
-So instead `WiredActor` can be created where functions
-are invoked directly on an `Actor`.

-`WiredActor`s can be created on any `class` instance or `object`.
+not require message serialization. `WiredActor`s can be created on any `class`
+instance or `object` where functions can be directly invoked on a class instance.

 Functions can also be scheduled.
 See following example code.